caseyshields/breathe/notes.md

 # Breathing in Game

 Putting bio-rythyms on the screen could really help the feeling of embodiment.
+As you suggested before a hud meter seems inappropriate.
-Instead of some singular meter, I think it should be a game session object which all game objects can refer to when cycling through visual effects.
+Instead some game session object which all game objects can refer to when cycling through visual effects seems more apt.
 This way the user can intuit the rythym without breaking attention from the avatar.

 ## Breathing